joelek/wc-refurbished/readme.md

 * Change the name of the Orc "Temple" building to "Altar".
 * Change action button hotkeys such that they better match their actions.
 * Add rendering of health bars for damaged units.
+* Change the damage of peasants from 0 to 2.
+* Change the damage of peons from 0 to 2.

 ## Installation